influxdata/telegraf/plugins/inputs/sqlserver/README.md

   ## The purpose of this metric is to assist with identifying and diagnosing any connectivity or query issues.
   ## This setting/metric is optional and is disabled by default.
   # health_metric = false

+  ## Toggling this to true enables telegraf to start collecting data from query store.
+  ## This setting is optional and is disabled by default as it the queries are expensive and collection interval should be >=15m
+  # query_store_collection = false

   ## Possible queries accross different versions of the collectors
   ## Queries enabled by default for specific Database Type